 Many states have State Pharmaceutical Assistance Programs that help some people pay for prescription drugs based on financial need, age, medical condition, or disabilities.
 Each state has different rules to provide drug coverage to its members.

-In California, the State Pharmaceutical Assistance Program is Prescription Drug Discount Program for Medicare Recipients.
+In California, the State Pharmaceutical Assistance Program is MediCal Rx Customer Service Center.